-BNP and another heart hormone, called atrial natriuretic peptide (ANP), work together to keep your veins and arteries widened, or dilated.
+BNP and another heart-related hormone called an atrial natriuretic peptide (ANP) work together to keep your veins and arteries widened, or dilated.
 This allows your blood to easily pass through and prevents clots from forming.
 BNP and ANP also help your kidneys more easily remove fluid and salt from your body.

 Your doctor may order a BNP blood test if you have symptoms of heart failure, including:

 - feeling exhausted or weak for no apparent reason